 - Middle finger – 33 weeks

 - Pinkie finger – 16 weeks

-When an injury is severe it prevents you from working in any capacity, either temporarily, or for the rest of your life, you may be eligible for total disability benefits.
-However, state law limits permanent and total disability to one or more of the following conditions:
+When an injury is so severe it prevents you from working in any capacity, either temporarily, or for the rest of your life, you may be eligible for total disability benefits.
+However, state law limits permanent and total disability in disabled workers to one or more of the following conditions: